Finding Planted Cliques in Sublinear Time: Our techniques

-\textbf{Intuition for impossibility result:} Let $\delta>0$ be some constant and consider the detection problem with planted cliques of size $\widetilde{\Theta}(\sqrt{n})$.
-We first use the non-adaptivity of the algorithm to argue that we need to only consider algorithms whose queries are deterministic and not randomized (Remark~\ref{rem:deterministic-suffices}).
-If the algorithm runs in time $O(n^{\frac{3}{2}-\delta})$, it can (deterministically) query at most $O(n^{\frac{3}{2}-\delta})$ entries of the adjacency matrix.
+Let $\delta>0$ be some constant and consider the detection problem with planted cliques of size $\widetilde{\Theta}(\sqrt{n})$.
+By a standard argument, we can first use the non-adaptivity of the algorithm to show that we need to only consider algorithms whose queries are deterministic and not randomized.
+See the proof of Theorem~\ref{thm:n32-lb} for an elaboration of this argument.
+If the algorithm runs in time $O(n^{\frac{3}{2}-\delta})$ (so even slightly better than our algorithmic upper bound), it can (deterministically) query at most $O(n^{\frac{3}{2}-\delta})$ entries of the adjacency matrix.
 Under the randomness of the location of the planted vertices, each off-diagonal entry in the adjacency matrix corresponds to a `planted' entry with probability roughly $k^2/n^2 = \widetilde{O}(1/n)$.
 By linearity of expectation, the expected number of queries the algorithm makes which are `planted' entries is $\widetilde{O}(n^{\frac{1}{2}-\delta})$.
 This means that we expect the algorithm to obtain evidence of `plantedness' from roughly only $\widetilde{O}(n^{\frac{1}{2}-\delta})$ vertices.
 According to the $\PCC$, if there are such few planted vertices, it is computationally hard to distinguish between the planted and null models.
 Thus we might believe that solving the original problem is also computationally hard if we query such few entries.
+However, we have only been able to leverage this intuition into a formal reduction for rectangular algorithms.\\